jesperkha/neon/ideas.md

     // Instead of extracting some lines of code into another function
     // which will only be used here, you can instead create a new scope
-    // that only has access to the variables you want to include:
-    using: a, b {
+    // that only has access to the variables you want to include: using a, b {
         print a // 1
         print b // hello
         print c // error: c is not defined
     }

-    // You can also output a value
+    // You can also output a value, however this means you have to specify
+    // the type of the variable.
+You cannot use the using statement for
-    // Todo: specify return type
+    // reassignment or return
-    d := using: a {
+    d: int = using a {
         return a + 1
     }
 }